sethkrasnianski/docs/customer/delete-customer-id.md

 <!--
-@title Delte customer by ID
+@title Delete customer by ID
 @author Moltin Ltd
 @description Deletes a customer with a given ID